colpal/dataEng-container-tools/docs/introduction.rst

 Getting Started
 ---------------

-See the :doc:`installation` section for installation instructions and the :doc:`usage/index` section for detailed usage examples.
+See the :doc:`installation` section for installation instructions and see the :doc:`example-demos/index` and :doc:`/modules/index` sections for detailed usage examples.